 Is it necessary to learn to write Chinese characters by hand?

-First things first, do you have to learn to write by hand?
+Given the amount of time it takes to learn to write by hand, do you really need handwriting?
 Since the most popular input systems on phones and computers rely on how the characters are pronounced, can’t you just skip handwriting altogether?
 This depends on your goals.
-If your goal is to learn only spoken language, then skipping handwriting, or indeed writing altogether, is fine.
+If your goal is to learn only spoken language, then skipping handwriting, or indeed writing altogether, is not a problem.

-It also seems natural to be able to write by hand fewer characters than you can type, but this doesn’t mean that you can skip handwriting altogether.
+It also seems natural to be able to write fewer characters by hand than you can type, but this doesn’t necessarily mean that you should skip handwriting altogether.
 I think all students who want to learn to read and write Chinese characters should also learn to write by hand, not because it is practically useful (it usually isn’t, even if you live in a Chinese-speaking environment), but because it helps you understand Chinese characters.
+It’s up to you to decide if that means learning 100, 1,000 or 5,000 characters.
+Read more here:

 What you need to write a Chinese character by hand

-Okay, let’s continue by looking at what writing a Chinese character means.
+Okay, let’s continue by looking at what writing a Chinese character required in terms of knowledge and skill.
 Success depends on being able to:

-- …recall which character to write out of several possible options, e.g. recalling that it should be 工作and not 工做.
+- …recall which character to write out of several possible options, e.g. recalling that it should be 工作 (gōngzuò) and not 工做 (gōngzuò).
 It could be argued that this is one of the more challenging aspects of learning Chinese characters, which I have done here: The real challenge with learning Chinese characters.

-- …recall the relative placement of the components, e.g. recalling that it’s 能够 and not 能夠.
+- …recall the relative placement of the components, e.g. recalling that it’s 能够 (nénggòu) and not 能夠 (nénggòu).
 This can be very tricky!
 Both the examples are actually correct, but the former is correct in simplified Chinese and the latter in traditional Chinese.
 I wrote an article about characters that share the same components but are still different.

 - …recall the properties of the strokes, including their length, placement, order and direction.
+A classic example is 己 (jǐ) 已 (yǐ) and 巳 (sì).
 Numerous examples of correct writing and errors arising from incorrect length, placement and direction can be found in this article: Handwriting Chinese characters: The minimum requirements.
-Also, don’t forget about stroke order!
+This problem is made worse by the fact that the correct way of writing often varies.
+For example, on the mainland, 起 is written with 己, but in Hong Kong and Taiwan, the standard is to write it with 巳 instead.
+How 起 itself looks on your computer screen right now depends on what font is being used.
+Also, as if all this wasn’t enough, don’t forget about stroke order!

 - …form a mental image of the character combining all these things and commit it to paper by using a writing instrument such as a pencil.
 This is the actual writing, the penmanship.
-With some practice, all students can do this well enough to be able to communicate in writing, but whether you do it neatly or beautifully is another question and not something I intend to discuss in this article.
+With some practice, all students can do this well enough to be able to communicate in writing, but whether you do it neatly or beautifully is another question, one that we will return to later in this article.

 As you can see, this is more complex than writing by hand in other languages, where handwriting is mostly a slower and, at least for some, more frustrating way of typing.
 If I can type a word in English, I know how to write it by hand.
 This is not true in Chinese, where typing merely requires you to recognise a character, whereas handwriting requires much more, as I have just shown.